When Can Model-Free Reinforcement Learning be Enough for Thinking?: Related Work

-\paragraph{Other Forms of Mental Action} The idea of thinking as a form of action has a long history in AI and RL.
+\paragraph{Cognition as Action} The idea of thinking as a form of action has a long history in AI and RL.
 Minsky theorized on the mind as a society of agents whose collective actions produce cognition and action \citep{minsky1986society}.
 Klopf's hedonistic neuron hypothesis modelled neurons as individual RL agents \citep{klopf_hedonistic_1982}.
 This hypothesis has led to a line of work studying alternative neural network architectures in which artificial neural activity is produced by the stochastic policies of simple RL agents \citep{thomas_policy_2011,kostas_asynchronous_2019,gupta_structural_2021}.
 More similar to our work, some prior work has considered augmenting the agent's environment action-space with a form of mental action.
 These works have focused on the challenge of memory in partially observable domains and using explicit memory read or write actions as an alternative to recurrent neural networks.
 For instance, \citet{peshkin2001learning} augment an RL agent with a set of memory write actions and the contents of the memory are then provided to the agent as an additional input along with the environment state; \citet{zhang_learning_2015} extend this approach to robot manipulation tasks.
 Various neural architectures have been developed with external memory that can be written to and read from \citep[e.g.,][]{graves_neural_2014,zaremba_reinforcement_2016} and \citet{oh_control_2016} explored these architectures for RL.
 The thought MDP model differs in that the agent has access to a Markov state representation and so thought actions serve to manipulate the agent's policy as opposed to remembering details of the past.
+Prior work has used the framework of rational meta-reasoning to study computation selection as a form of action \citep{hay_selecting_2012} and even consider using RL to learn a computation selection policy \citep{callaway_learning_2018}.
+These works differ in that they study choosing among concrete computations as opposed to the abstract model of thinking as manipulating the agent's internal state that we consider.

 \paragraph{The Options Framework} Finally, thought MDPs are related to the options framework that is often used in hierarchical RL \citep{sutton1999between}.
 In the options framework, the agent's policy is over a set of options where options are either primitive actions or sub-policies.
 The crucial difference is that in the options framework, the selection of an option and the execution of that option's first action both occur within a single time step, whereas this execution would take at least two steps in a thought MDP.
 This difference suggests that thought MDPs might naturally model the cost of switching options, particularly when the agent cannot directly set its thought state and must instead think for multiple steps to select the best option.
 Thus, thought MDPs might be particularly useful as an alternative to the options with deliberation cost model \citep{harb2018waiting}.